 Pang is an important place where you can find food and accommodation at least before Rumtse – Upshi, which does have very basic and limited guesthouses.

 If you are running late, then at Rumtse – Upshi as well you are likely to be unlucky on the accommodation front.
 Hence, if you think you have gone late and don’t want to carry on till Leh in the dark, I will suggest you stay at Pang only and thoroughly enjoy the rest of the colorful journey in the next day’s daylight.
-It will be worth.
+It will be worth it.

 Some of the dhabha have electricity arranged from transit camps or battery backups, so, you may charge your phone or camera here.
 Also, the army transit camp may have a phone to call back home in case of an emergency.